Mandala Capital’s Sector Specialist, Hiten Varia, breaks down the Art and Science of Sales – in terms of business-to-business (B2B) transactions.

 • Hold strong to both flexibility and reasonableness; do not let emotions get in the way.

 • Establish trust between the negotiating parties and deepen it as you go along by being honest and forthright.

 • Always be prepared.
 Solid preparation is paramount in all successful negotiations.
 That means setting the goals and objectives, being clear about what each side wants, and understanding both the implicit and explicit needs that are being discussed.

 Beyond these principles, as we have learnt through our experience at EFRAC, it is also important to think through – in advance – about the various options that could come into play if the desired outcome is not reached.
 Be able to discern when it makes sense to walk away, when it makes sense to agree, and the possible relationship value that can be created through a little bit of give-and-take.

 This article is a high-level overview of the essential elements to focus on for making your Sales process more “scientific.”
 Institutionalizing such behaviour benefits from the continuous deployment of the widely adopted PDCA (Plan.
 Do.
 Check.
 Act.) approach which processes improvement.

 Fortunately, software programs like Salesforce enable the PDCA process natively, and are now widely adopted by large and small enterprises, so getting started is relatively easy.

 To make all this happen, you just need to start, then continuously improve.
 For help getting started on applying the above principles to make your Sales process more scientific and effective, just remember the famous quote by Zig Ziglar:

 “Outstanding people have one thing in common.
 That is, an absolute sense of mission!”

-The process suggested above is applicable to most of the companies.
-At Mandala Capital, we are relentlessly focused on adding insightful support to improve the efficiencies of various processes in our portfolio companies.
+The process suggested above is applicable to many companies.
+At Mandala Capital, we are relentlessly focused on adding insightful support to improve the efficiency of various processes in our portfolio companies.
 We are happy to roll up our sleeves and support our portfolio companies.